School of Theatre & Dance

 - Monologues must be from a published play.

 - Monologues cannot be from television shows or movies.

 - Each monologue file should be 60-90 seconds in length (this time limit includes the slate at the beginning of the piece and is strictly adhered to; please do not upload media files longer than 90 seconds).

 - 2, 60-90 second contrasting monologues.

-- 1 Classical (written pre-1900); Classical monologues should be filmed in a "full body" shot which means the top of the head to the feet on the floor should be visible in the frame.
+- 1 Classical (written before 1950, heightened text encouraged); Classical monologues should be filmed in a "full body" shot which means the top of the head to the feet on the floor should be visible in the frame.
 Only perform Shakespeare if you feel comfortable doing so.